Skip to main content

 }

-• To use objects' keyword and vector search scores instead of ranks, use Relative Score Fusion.
+• To use the keyword and vector search relative scores instead of the search rankings, use Relative Score Fusion.

 • To use autocut with the hybrid operator, use Relative Score Fusion.